 OCTA Code of Conduct

-In response to creating greater transparency and accountability for Orange County’s taxpayers, the Orange County Transportation Authority (OCTA) Board of Directors approved a new code of conduct on July 13.
+In response to creating greater transparency and accountability for Orange County’s taxpayers, the Orange County Transportation Authority (OCTA) Board of Directors has adopted a code of conduct.

 The mandatory code of conduct applies to all OCTA employees, board members and all agents of the authority and immediately took effect upon board approval.